2020 high school grads can apply for Longleaf Commitment grants

 WINTERVILLE — A program created this year to spur North Carolina’s economic recovery from COVID-19 has been expanded to give the state’s 2020 high school graduates a chance to attend Pitt Community College tuition-free.

-The change starts with the 2022 spring semester and gives full-time PCC students who meet Longleaf Commitment Grant guidelines a chance to receive as much as $2,800 a year for two years.
-Part-time students can receive partial awards if they are approved for the grant, which was previously reserved for 2021 high school graduates.
+The change starts with the 2022 spring semester and gives full-time PCC students who meet Longleaf Commitment Grant guidelines a chance to receive up to $2,800 a year for two years.
+Part-time students can receive partial awards if they are approved, which was previously reserved for 2021 high school graduates.

 By extending eligibility to 2020 high school graduates, the N.C.
 Community College System (NCCCS) is hoping to further boost enrollment by offering students who could not have easily pursued higher education previously a more affordable option and greater access.